lucee/lucee-docs/docs/04.guides/04.cookbooks/21.Exeception-Output/page.md

 Result

-Dump shows full exception structure without blocking your code.
+[[tag-Dump]] shows the full exception structure without blocking your code.
 Dump include all stack trace with it.

 #### Example 2 ####